The ABCs of JBE

 K-5 ELA: EL Education

-JBE follows CCSD’s curriculum that has been developed by district instructional specialists and is aligned to the SCCCR standards and supports research based instructional practices.
+JBE follows CCSD’s curriculum that has been developed by district instructional specialists and is aligned with the SCCCR standards and supports

 Adaptive Digital Content: iReady